ndejoma/send-emails-with-mjml-react/README.md

 <!-- @format -->

-# 🚀 Sending emails generated using mjml-react using Nodemailer
+# 🚀 Sending emails generated using mjml-react with Nodemailer

 To run this Project locally, make sure your are running a `Node Version` greater than or equal to `18.0.0`.
 If you have using a Node version `<18.0.0` that is